lizraeli/lev-izraelit/src/content/state-hook.md

 <iframe class="code-editor" src="../post-1/use-state-arr" style="overflow: auto;"></iframe>

 To follow how this all works, you can open the browser's devtools and look at the **console.log** log output from inside **useState**.
 On each render of the component, **useState** will be called twice.
 On the initial render, two **stateHolder** objects will be creating.
-When we click on either of the **+** buttons, **setState** is called once, which leads to the currentIndex to be reset to 0, and to the component being re-rendered.
+When we click on either of the **+** buttons,, **setState** is called once, which leads to the currentIndex to be reset to 0, and to the component being re-rendered.

 ### Conclusion

-So, I arrived at something pretty similar to React's **useState** hook.
-I cannot say if this process has made me a better React developer, but I do feel like this has helped me think more deeply about coding in general.
-It's important to remember that while we may be using hooks now, we are not _bound_ to be using them forever.
+So, I arrived at something similar to React's  **useState** hook.
+It was still missing many features of the _real_ **useState** hook - for one, it only worked for a single component.
+I cannot say if this process has made me a better React developer, but I do feel like it has helped me think more deeply about coding.
+It is useful to understand abstractions so that we are not bound by them, and can so we are able to develop abstractions of our own.